Dee-McG/ChatToTheMat/README.md

 ### Differences to Design
 The footer content was implemented different to the original design.
 Wire frames have the Terms of Service in the center above the copyright information but this caused a lot of empty space and the footer height too big so it was implemented to sit at the right side of the page.

+500 Page image was removed due to an error with images not loading on the 500 error page.
+Content is displayed with a link to home page though.
+This bug has been documented in the TESTING.md file.
 ****
 ## Features